marcel0ll/CustomItems/documentation/blocks.md

 **<u>Required Configuration:</u>**

-`"name":` - The name of the block
+`"name":` - The name of the block.

 `"textureName":` - The texture name of the block.

 >***Note:*** A total of five files are need to make the fluids texture work correctly.
 If you do not know how to make a fluid texture work correctly or what files are required go to this page.
-[How to setup fluid textures.](fluid_texture_tutorial "wikilink")
+[How to setup fluid textures.](fluid_texture_tutorial "wikilink").

 **<u>Optional Configuration:</u>**